ergoplatform/ergodocs/docs/fud-faq.md

 ### Ergo won't be able to support miners after emissions ends

 After the scheduled emissions conclude in 2045, miners on Ergo will continue to be incentivized through alternative methods.
 One such approach involves transaction fees and Miner Extracted Value (MEV).
-Transactions on the Ergo Platform generate fees (paid in Ergs), with a portion of these fees awarded to miners.
+Transactions on Ergo generate fees (paid in Ergs), with a portion of these fees awarded to miners.
 MEV represents the total value miners can extract from a block using tactics like reordering, front-running, and other advanced techniques.
 Miners can increase their MEV earnings by efficiently executing transactions in high MEV blocks, which encourages them to contribute their hash power to the network.

 Another form of MEV we have on Ergo is through [**Storage Rent**](rent.md).
 This mechanism requires users to pay for the storage their data occupies on the network.
 Consequently, miners receive a consistent income stream, as they earn Ergs from fees users pay for content storage.
 See [this page](rent-fees.md) for more information on the potential of storage rent.